Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

-A \emph{subsurface} $Y$ of \s is an isotopy class of a connected and open subsurface $Y \subset \s$ such that $\partial \overline{Y}$ are essential curves.
+A \emph{subsurface} $Y$ of \s is the isotopy class of a closed and connected subsurface of \s which is incompressible and non-peripheral.
 We include the possibility that $Y = \s$ unless we say a \emph{proper} subsurface.
+By $\partial Y$ we will mean the multicurve comprised of the boundary components of a representative of $Y$.
 An annular subsurface $A$ of \s is a regular neighborhood of a curve $\alpha$ with simple boundaries.
 We will often abuse terminology by confusing $A$ with its \emph{core curve} $\alpha$, and refer to $\alpha$ as a subsurface of \s as well.
-In this case, we will let $\partial A = \alpha$.
-For reasons we shall see, we will distinguish subsurfaces which are not pants, called \emph{essential subsurfaces} or \emph{domains}.
+In this case, $\partial A$ will mean $\alpha$.
+For reasons we shall see, we will distinguish subsurfaces that are not pants, called \emph{essential subsurfaces} or \emph{domains}.

-To do away with isotopy classes, we endow \s with a hyperbolic metric, so any curve $\alpha$ has a unique geodesic representative $\alpha^*$, and $i(\alpha,\beta) = i(\alpha^*,\beta^*)$.
-Each curve system can be assumed to consist of geodesic representatives.
-Similarly, each non-annular subsurface of \s also has a unique representative.
+Given a curve $\alpha$ and a non-annular domain $Y$ of \s, we will say $\alpha$ is disjoint from $Y$ if it can be homotoped away from a representative of $Y$.
+Note that this includes the case that $\alpha$ is a curve in $\partial Y$.
+If $\alpha$ can be realized as an essential curve in a representative of $Y$, then we will say $\alpha$ is a curve in $Y$.
+In all other cases, we will say $\alpha$ \emph{crosses} $Y$.
+For an annular domain $A$ with core curve $\beta$, then we have the possibilities that $\alpha$ is disjoint from $A$ if $\alpha$ and $\beta$ are disjoint, or $\alpha$ crosses $A$ if $\alpha$ and $\beta$ intersect.

+Similarly, given two domains $Y$ and $Z$ of \s, we will say $Y$ and $Z$ are: \emph{disjoint} if $Y$ and $Z$ can be homotoped to be disjoint from each other; \emph{nested} if $Y$ and $Z$ can be homotoped so that either $Y$ is contained in $Z$ or $Z$ is contained in $Y$; and \emph{interlock} if they are neither disjoint or nested.
+Note that when $Y=A$ is an annular domain with core curve $\alpha$, then $A$ and $Z$ being disjoint is consistent with $\alpha$ and $Z$ being disjoint, $A$ and $Z$ are nested if $\alpha$ is contained $Z$ (and $Z$ is not annular), and, finally, $A$ and $Z$ interlock if $\alpha$ crosses $Z$.